RNHTTR/dao-dash/README.md

 # dao-dash
+> NOTE: Doing this mostly off of memory and looking back through command history and what not.
+Not guaranteed to work yet.

 ## TODOs
 * Use cron to automatically refresh on some cadence that the user can set
     * eventually create some kind of interface for manual database refresh